List of presidents of the United States who died in office: 1841: William Henry Harrison

 On March 26, 1841, William Henry Harrison became ill with a cold after being caught in a torrential downpour without cover.
 His symptoms grew progressively worse over the ensuing two days, at which time a team of doctors was called in to treat him.
 After making a diagnosis of right lower lobe pneumonia, they proceeded to place heated suction cups on his bare torso and to administer a series of bloodlettings, to supposedly draw out the disease.
 When those procedures failed to bring about improvement, the doctors treated him with ipecac, Castor oil, calomel, and finally with a boiled mixture of crude petroleum and Virginia snakeroot.
 All this only weakened Harrison further.

 Initially, no official announcement was made concerning Harrison's illness, which, the longer he remained out of public view, fueled public speculation and concern.
 By the end of the month large crowds were gathering outside the White House, holding vigil while awaiting any news about the president's condition.
-On the evening of April 4, 1841, nine days after becoming ill, and exactly one month after taking the oath of office, Harrison died at age 68.
+On the evening of April 4, 1841, nine days after becoming ill, and exactly one month after his inauguration, Harrison died at age 68.
 His last words were to his attending doctor, though assumed to be directed at Vice President John Tyler:

 A 30-day period of mourning commenced following the president's death.
 Various public ceremonies, modeled after European royal funeral practices, were held.
-An invitation-only funeral service was also held, on April 7 in the East Room of the White House, after which Harrison's coffin was brought to Congressional Cemetery in Washington, D.C., where it was placed in a temporary receiving vault.
+An invitation-only funeral service was also held, on April 7, in the East Room of the White House, after which Harrison's coffin was brought to Congressional Cemetery in Washington, D.C., where it was placed in a temporary receiving vault.